official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-2-0.md

 making is less directly involved personally in advising the Prime Minister on security

 11 Civil Service Order in Council 1995, as amended 1997, section 3 (3).
-[^12] Letter Smethurst to Watt, 19 August 2013, ‘Ref: Freedom of Information Act Request’.
+[^12]: Letter Smethurst to Watt, 19 August 2013, ‘Ref: Freedom of Information Act Request’.
-[^13] Public hearing, 18 January 2010, page 2.
+[^13]: Public hearing, 18 January 2010, page 2.
-[^14] Public hearing, 18 January 2010, page 3.
+[^14]: Public hearing, 18 January 2010, page 3.
-[^15] Public hearing, 18 January 2010, page 5.
+[^15]: Public hearing, 18 January 2010, page 5.
-[^16] Powell J. The New Machiavelli: How to wield power in the modern world.
+[^16]: Powell J. The New Machiavelli: How to wield power in the modern world.
 The Bodley Head, 2010.
-[^17] Blair T. A Journey.
+[^17]: Blair T. A Journey.
 Hutchinson, 2010.

 272

-The Report of the Iraq Inquiry2  |  Decision-making within government

 and intelligence issues … the Security and Intelligence Co-ordinator does not attend Cabinet and is not part of the Cabinet Secretariat supporting Cabinet Ministers in